h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

     1   Training 0.7492599
     2 Validation 0.7070187

    .. code-block:: python

+    import h2o
+    h2o.init()

+    # Start by training a model using the original data.
+    # Below we import our data into the H2O cluster.
+    df = h2o.import_file("https://raw.githubusercontent.com/h2oai/app-consumer-loan/master/data/loan.csv")
+    df['bad_loan'] = df['bad_loan'].asfactor()

+    # Randomly split the data into 75% training and 25% testing.
+    # We will use the testing data to evaluate how well the model performs.
+    train, test = df.split_frame(ratios=[0.75], seed=1234)

+    # Now train the baseline model.
+    # We will train a GBM model with early stopping.

     from h2o.estimators.gbm import H2OGradientBoostingEstimator
     predictors = ["loan_amnt", "int_rate", "emp_length", "annual_inc", "dti",